ZhengQ2/stat330/stat330.md

         A simple fact: if $X\sim \text{N}(\mu, \sigma^2)$, then $\left(\frac{X-\mu}{\sigma}\right)^2 \sim \chi_1^2$.
         That also means if $X_1, ... , X_n$ are iid $\text{N}(\mu, \sigma^2)$, then $ \frac{\sum_{i=1}^n(X_i-\mu)^2}{\sigma^2} \sim \chi_n^2$.

-## Chapter 4: Functions of Random Variables
+## 4 Functions of Random Variables
 Problems we want to answer:
 - Given $X_1,...,X_n$, which are continuous r.v., and their pdf is known, we are interested in finding the distribution of $Y=h(X_1,...,X_n)$, where $h$ is a function.
 Three main methods to be introduced: